-Click here to shop for Fidelity Record
+Click here to shop for Fidelity Record in our turntable store.

 Fidelity Record is a popular topic nowadays, and a lot of people are interested in learning more about it.
 You can find out more right here at VintageTurntablesz.net.

 Stereo turntables can be found most anywhere, both online and in brick and mortar stores.
 Prices vary widely; you can spend as little as $50 or as much as $100,000, depending on your budget.
 While new turntables are popular, collectors and audiophiles still revere vintage equipment.

 Many older turntables, made by companies such as Garrard or Empire, were well made and continue to run well today.
 Some maintenance will be necessary, obviously, such as replacing a worn stylus or an old belt.
 Maintenance aside, most turntables are quite simple to use.

 Collectors and audiophiles revere the rugged construction of many vintage turntables.
 Turntables from Empire and Thorens, for example, had surprisingly heavy platters, which helped maintain speed stability.
 Some companies, such as Bang & Olufsen, produced attractive turntables that also functioned as works of art.
 Collectors also like the occasional odd model from companies that didn't generally make turntables.
 Most contemporary turntables will suit the average consumer, as they are both affordable and user friendly.

 Our site offers information about vintage and modern turntables in all price ranges.

 Click the link for more information about Fidelity Record